MelisAnaturk/CMIC_deep_learning_projects/README.md

 If you are using Google Colab or an equivalent and want to test your code, it's advisable to use publicly available data.
 Some examples include IXI dataset or OASIS.

-## 6. Move your script to cluster
+## 6. Moving files to the cluster
-Once you’re happy that things generally work – the next step is to import your script to the cluster.
+You may need to access some files or send scripts developed locally to the cluster.
 There are several ways to do this (e.g., ```rsync```), but I tend to use ```scp``` for moving my files between my laptop and the cluster:
 1. Type the following into a new terminal (replace ```username``` with your details).
 This command sets up a port forward to allow you connect to comic (i.e., a login node) via tails (i.e., a jump node):
 ```